 Charged with collecting and analysing industry intelligence to support Government decision-making, the ISCs and their workforce roadmaps will play a critical role in informing the Commission’s Training Priorities Plan – to be launched later this year.

-To support South Australian industry in identifying and articulating priorities, TaSC has developed a connection and engagement platform for stakeholders.
+To support South Australian industry in identifying and articulating priorities, TaSC has developed an industry engagement platform.

-Connecting network participants in 160+ sectors and sub-sectors, the platform will ensure you remain up to date on relevant programs, opportunities and events.
-It will offer a central source of information and – as it evolves - a platform for two-way communication between the Commission and its stakeholders, as well as a forum for discussion on issues of relevance to you and your peers.
+Connecting network participants in more than 200 industry sub-sectors, the platform will ensure you remain up to date on relevant programs, events, funding and engagement opportunities.
+It will offer a central source of information and a platform for engagement between the Commission and its stakeholders.

-Representatives of businesses, industry associations, training organisations, schools, government and community organisations will be encouraged to sign up to the platform, which will go live in October.
+Representatives of businesses, industry associations, training organisations, schools, government and community organisations, as well as apprentices and trainees will be encouraged to subscribe to the platform, which will go live soon.

-Connect with others, put forward your perspectives via surveys on topics including skills shortages and funding priorities, and get involved in developing information to inform training package reviews.
+Connect with others, put forward your perspectives via surveys on topics including skills shortages and funding priorities, provide industry input into the State Government's annual training investment and get involved in National training package reviews.